adarobin/terraform-oci-E2-Micro-Always-Free-Instance/README.md

-# Oracle Cloud Always Free Ampere A1 Compute instance
+# Oracle Cloud Always Free Micro instance

-Terraform module which creates an Always Free Ampere A1 Compute instance in Oracle Cloud.
+Terraform module which creates an Always Free Micro instance in Oracle Cloud.

 This module attempts to limit inputs to valid values for the Always Free instance.